adithyavardhanyechuri/taskflow-todo-app/README.md

 ## UX Details

-- Dark-themed design, works at all viewport widths
+- Light, paper-toned design with color-coded priority tabs; works at all viewport widths
 - Delete on the list requires hover; delete on the detail page requires a browser confirmation dialog
 - The modal form closes when clicking the backdrop
 - Priority buttons highlight in the priority's own color (red/amber/green)
 - Tags and subtasks in the form are added via keyboard (Enter / comma) to keep hands on the keyboard

 ## API Reference

 | Method | Endpoint | Description |